Education

 Biography

 Olivier Desmet (b.
 1973, Belgium) is a photographer and darkroom printer based in Mill Valley, California.
-Deeply influenced by Japanese philosophy, particularly the concepts of mono no aware (the beauty of transience), his photographs offer viewers a quiet, poetic experience that invites introspection.
+Deeply influenced by the Japanese concept of mono no aware (the beauty of transience), his work offers viewers a quiet experience that invites introspection.

 Desmet’s work has been widely recognized and featured in publications such as The Financial Times, Metropolis Japan, Tokyo Weekender, and The Southern Review.
 He has published three monographs to date: Mono no Aware (2021), an exploration of urban and natural impermanence; Tsukiji (2022), a visual elegy to Tokyo’s historic fish market, and Marine Layer (2023), a meditation on the relationship between fog and light.
 His photograph Ichiyuki-San Performs Kabuki Dance, from the Portraits of Maiko series, is included in the permanent collection of the International Museum of Dance.